All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not every review is glowing.
 Recurring criticisms include:

 • Gastrointestinal side effects: Nausea, constipation, and diarrhea remain the most frequently reported downsides.
 Most patients say these symptoms are worst during dose escalations and improve within 2 to 4 weeks at each new dose level.
-However, a minority of patients experience persistent GI issues that require medication adjustments or supportive treatments.
+But a minority of patients experience persistent GI issues that require medication adjustments or supportive treatments.

-• Cost and insurance battles: Even in 2026, many patients report spending significant time appealing insurance denials or navigating prior authorization processes.
+• Cost and insurance battles: Even in 2026, many patients report spending significant time appealing insurance denials or finding prior authorization processes.
 Out-of-pocket costs without coverage can exceed $1,300 per month $1,300-$1,400/mo (brand).
 This remains the single largest barrier to treatment for many potential patients.

 • Weight regain after stopping: Patients who discontinue Wegovy frequently report regaining a substantial portion of their lost weight within 6 to 12 months, consistent with the STEP 4 trial data.
 This leads to frustration and the realization that Wegovy is a long-term commitment rather than a temporary solution.